Cologne Bonn Airport

-Cologne Bonn Airport (Flughafen Köln/Bonn „Konrad Adenauer“) (IATA: CGN, ICAO: EDDK) is the international airport of Germany's fourth-largest city Cologne, and also serves Bonn, the former capital of West Germany.
-With approximately 12.4 million passengers passing through it in 2017, it is the seventh-largest passenger airport in Germany and the third-largest in terms of cargo operations.
+Cologne Bonn Airport (Flughafen Köln/Bonn „Konrad Adenauer“) (IATA: CGN, ICAO: EDDK) is an international airport in north-western Germany.
+It serves the country's fourth-largest city Cologne, as well as Bonn, the former capital of West Germany.
+In 2024, more than 10 million passengers passed through Cologne Bonn Airport (CGN).
+It is the first time that passenger numbers have exceeded those in 2019 and hence marks a return to pre-pandemic levels.
+It is the seventh-largest passenger airport in Germany and the third-largest in terms of cargo operations.
 By traffic units, which combines cargo and passengers, the airport is in fifth position in Germany.
 As of March 2015, Cologne Bonn Airport had services to 115 passenger destinations in 35 countries.
 The airport is named after Cologne native Konrad Adenauer, the first post-war Chancellor of West Germany.
+The facility covers 1000 hectare and contains three runways.

 The airport is located in the district of Porz and is surrounded by Wahner Heide, a nature reserve.
-The airport is centrally located in the Cologne Bonn Region 12 km southeast of Cologne city centre and 16 km northeast of Bonn.
+The airport is centrally located in the Cologne Bonn Region 12 km southeast of the Cologne city centre and 16 km northeast of Bonn.
 Cologne Bonn Airport is one of the country's few 24-hour airports and serves as a hub for Eurowings, FedEx Express and UPS Airlines as well as a focus city for several leisure and low-cost airlines.
-It is also a host of the German and European space agencies DLR and EAC, part of ESA, which train astronauts there for space explorations.
+It is also a host of a training centre for the German (DLR) and European (EAC) astronaut programmes, part of the European Space Agency.
+The German Aerospace Center (DLR) formerly used an Airbus A300 ZERO-G aircraft at Cologne/Bonn Airport to simulate zero gravity conditions for research.
+This aircraft, also known as the "Zero G", is no longer used for research flights but has been stationed at the airport since 2015 and is now an interactive museum exhibit.
+It can be found outside of the airport, near close to Terminal 2.

-Cologne Bonn airport is only 49 km south of larger Düsseldorf Airport, the main airport of Rhine-Ruhr, and also competes with Frankfurt Airport, Germany's major international airport, which can be reached from Cologne within 47 minutes by the ICE high-speed train.
+Cologne Bonn airport is only 49 km south of larger Düsseldorf Airport, the main airport of the Rhine-Ruhr region, and also competes with Frankfurt Airport, Germany's largest international airport, which can be reached from Cologne within 47 minutes by the Intercity Express high-speed train.
 The airport is jointly owned by the City of Cologne (31.12%), the Federal Republic of Germany (30.94%), the State of North Rhine-Westphalia (30.94%), the City of Bonn (6.06%) and two counties: Rhein-Sieg-Kreis (0.59%) and Rheinisch-Bergischer Kreis (0.35%).